 Published 2016: I update this post every year at the bottom of the post with the current status of the Hidradenitis Suppurativa and my health!

 As of late, I have been contemplating a lot about where I am.
 The last six months have been some of the most testings of my life.
 I have made enormous lifestyle changes.
 I have seen a lot of success, at times, and others were painfully frustrating- filled with relapses, flares, and standstills.
 Being a part of the online Autoimmune Paleo community has been one of my biggest comforts.
-Although, I don’t see my disease well represented in it- I know the reason… We, all of us who suffer from Hidradenitis Suppurativa, we suffer in silence.
+Although, I don’t see my disease well represented in it- I know the reason… We, all of us who suffer from Hidradenitis Suppurativa, suffer in silence.
 I use the word suffer knowingly.
 There is no living with HS, there is, often, only pain.

 What Is Hidradenitis Suppurativa?

 Hidradenitis Suppurativa is a chronic, debilitating skin condition where your body is riddled with boils, abscesses, wounds, or scars.
 It often starts as a lump or a pimple in your groin or underarm and usually gets worse & worse, leaving a lot of people handicapped.
 It can affect one to several areas of your body.
 While our faces might glow, and people say… but your skin looks great!
 Underneath our clothes, there is a war going on!
+To learn the science behind HS check out my Hidradenitis Suppurativa Survival Guide.

 HS affects delicate areas, and as such, makes it really hard for people to talk about.
 Only in threads, in closed groups, do people often feel comfortable to commiserate of the painful boils surrounding their genitals, breasts, underarms, and groin.
 I get it.
 People who have known me my whole life do not know what I have suffered.
 Hiding my scars became an art, coming up with excuses for wincing when I sat down or walked.
 Always changing away from others.
 Shorts at the beach.
 Band-aids, everywhere.
 Lights out during sex.
 Pants in the summer.